+Cryptography is the practice of keeping information secret, encrypting it in such a way that it cannot be decrypted within an acceptable period of time.
 Cryptography is very old and has an important function in the world of cryptocurrency.
-In this lesson, we will update you on the types of cryptography people have come up with over time and where we are today in this area of technology.
+In this lesson, we will update you on the forms people have come up with over time and where we are today in this field.

 ✔️ Cryptography is the practice of keeping information secret, achieved by encrypting or hiding it in such a way that it cannot be decrypted by anyone without access to the proper key.